 |16 August 2015||Crew / Passenger Injuries and Overboards|

 On August 16, 2015, a 33-year-old male passenger was arrested and charged with “child abuse”.
 The man (Jason Lawson, an Ohio USA resident) was told by his brother-in-law (Martinez, 31-yo) that he overheard a teenage boy making a lewd comment to Jason’s daughter.
 Martinez forced the boy to pull his pants down and simulated a sexual act on him.
-Lawson was accused in participating in the attack on the boy as he did nothing to stop Martinez.
+Lawson was accused of participating in the attack on the boy as he did nothing to stop Martinez.

 (law news) On January 27, 2017, Lawson (basketball and football coach, husband, father of 4 kids) was sentenced to 2 years in federal prison, followed by 5 years of probation (during which he was forbidden to coach children under 18).
-Martinez pleaded not guilty (next court date was scheduled for April 6, 2017).
+Martinez pleaded not guilty (the next court date was scheduled for April 6, 2017).

 |10 May 2015||Crew / Passenger Injuries and Overboards|

 On May 10, 2015, the ship returned early to homeport Port Everglades (Fort Lauderdale FL) due to a medical emergency.
-A male passenger sustained injury (head trauma) after falling on the FlowRider (onboard surfing simulator).
+A male passenger sustained an injury (head trauma) after falling on the FlowRider (onboard surfing simulator).